niy42/simpleweb3/README.md

+# Web3.py
-# in this project, we are deploying smart contracts on a local blockchain using Web3.py
+- In this project, we are doing the following
+    * Creating simpleStorage contract on solidity
+    * Using python py-solc-x to compile solidity source code
+    * python obtains .sol contract's abi and bytecode to deploy and call a contract respectively on local blockchain